 BLOOMSDALE SPINACH goes back to the mid-18th Century variety developed by D Landreth & Co, named after their farm in Bristol Pennsylvania.
-This is an early, dark green, spinach with crumpled leaves than can be sown spring or fall.
-Slower to bolt in hot weather than many varieities.
+This is an early, dark green, spinach with crumpled leaves than can be sown spring or fall, since it prefers cool soil for germination.
+Once established, it is slower to bolt in hot weather than many varieities so if you live in a changeable climate like mine, this one's for you.
 Richly flavored.
 High in vitamins A, C and B-complex.
 My absolute favorite spinach for ease of growing and fabulous flavor.
 48 days.
 100 seeds.